Pledge of the Tree: Aftermath

 The pledge was successful in demonstrating to the Quraysh the determination of the Muslims.
-They soon released Uthman and sent down an ambassador of their own, Suhayl ibn Amr to negotiate the terms of a treaty that later became known as the Treaty of Hudaybiyyah.
+They soon released Uthman and sent down an ambassador of their own to clarify.
+Treaty of hudaybiyah came much later is 628 CE after the migration of the Prophet SAW to Madina.

 Significance

-The people who took the pledge, also known as the People of the Tree (اصحاب الشجرة aṣḥāb ash-shajarah) are held in high regard by Muslims in general and Sunnis in particular.
+The people who took the pledge, also known as the Companions of the Tree (اصحاب الشجرة aṣḥāb ash-shajarah) are held in high regard by Muslims in general and Sunnis in particular.
 After the pledge, verses were revealed in the Qur'an commemorating and appreciating the pledge and those who made it:

 Due to this verse, the pledge is also known as the Pledge of Acceptance as it was said to be a cause for God's acceptance.